Allegheny-Computer-Science-100-01-F2018/cs100f2018-lab7-starter/README.md

   * Include a constructor as specified by the UML diagram in the assignment sheet
   * Include `setOffer`, `getOfferText` and `getOfferId` methods as outlined in the assignment sheet

-When you use the `git commit` command to transfer your source code to your GitHub repository, [Travis CI](https://travis-ci.com/) will initialize a build of your assignment, checking to see if it meets all of the requirements.
-If both your source code and writing meet all of the established requirements, then you will see a green &#x2714; in the listing of commits in GitHub.
-If your submission does not meet the requirements, a red &#x2717; will appear instead.
-The instructor will reduce a programmer's grade for this assignment if the red &#x2717; appears on the last commit in GitHub immediately before the assignment's due date.

 A carefully formatted assignment sheet for this project provides more details about the steps that a computer scientist should take to complete this